UK government borrowing sees slight dip

 The UK government borrowed £120.6bn in the financial year to April 2013, slightly lower than the amount it borrowed the previous year.

 The amount was just £0.3bn lower than the previous year's total of £120.9bn.

 The government wants to eliminate the budget deficit by 2017-2018.

-Treasury Chief Secretary Danny Alexander said the government would continue with its plan to cut borrowing, but Labour said the pace was "catastrophically off course".
+A Treasury spokesperson said the government was fixing the UK's economic problems, but Labour said the pace of deficit reduction was "catastrophically off course".